-California Cavern is on limited hours due to the Butte Fire.
+California Cavern is on limited hours.
 Please check the Directions and Hours web page for details.

 In 1849 or 1850, Captain Joseph Taylor was target shooting on a rocky outcropping and noticed that his targets were being moved by a breeze which seemed to emanate from the rocks.
 When he investigated this curious phenomenon, he discovered the entrance to a cave which he named Mammoth Cave.